o-ran-sc/nonrtric-plt-ranpm/docker-proj/README.md

 In addition, a `docker system prune` might be needed now and then.

+### PM Influx Logger
+Additionally you can install PM influx logger.

+Example cmd: \
+`./pmlog-setup.sh`

+To remove run:
+`./pmlog-tear-down.sh`

+To update the filter edit and run:
+`./update-pmlog.sh`

 ### Tools for monitoring

 Open browser to redpanda (kafka gui) - watch topics, messages etc\